-More than a year ago, an unknown virus from China turned the world upside down.
-Ever since the World Health Organisation (WHO) declared COVID-19 a pandemic, things have never been the same.
-While healthcare systems are being pushed to the limit and emergency numbers overloaded, many people are reluctant to see a doctor out of fear of contracting corona.
+More than two years ago, an unknown virus turned the world upside down.
+Ever since the World Health Organisation (WHO) declared COVID-19 a pandemic, things haven't been the same.
+While healthcare systems were being pushed to the limit and emergency numbers overloaded, many people were reluctant to see a doctor out of fear of contracting Covid.
 This is where digital health assistants can help – and much more besides.

-The pandemic teaches us that providing patients with reliable health information is essential for providing quality medical care.
-For months, harmful medical advice, improper diagnostic methods and absurd fake news have been circulating first through Facebook, WhatsApp and the like.
+The pandemic taught us that providing patients with reliable health information is essential for providing quality medical care.
+For months, harmful medical advice, improper diagnostic methods, and absurd fake news have been circulating through Facebook, WhatsApp, and the like.
 And subsequently in our heads.
 We read about Chlorine dioxide being the cure for COVID-19 or that holding one’s breath is the best way to diagnose the disease.
-Such claims can not only be highly misleading but also really dangerous.
+Such claims can be not only highly misleading but also really dangerous.
 But when patients receive evidence-based and trustworthy feedback, such as from the World Health Organisation (WHO), which has taken a close look at some of these myths, misinformation from unreliable sources can be easily debunked.
 This is also where medically certified symptom checkers like the one from XUND can provide valuable educational work.

 Symptom checkers as the first point of contact